OneGeology/documentation/OVERVIEW.rst

 Geological surveys and similar institutions that wish to contribute to the OneGeology initiative at Level 2 are aiming to provide an **OGC Web Feature Service (WFS)** from a web server within their organisation, or hosted by a neighbouring organisation, of some basic geological 'map' data.

 These WFS will allow the user to download data in GeoSciML form resulting from queries (geographic or other attribute based) of the data over the web so that the same query could be sent to some/all of the OneGeology contributors WFS services around the world.

-Cookbooks</a> giving best practice on using open-source, i.e. freely available, software to set up such WFS will be provided by         the OneGeology initiative along with guidance on how to configure a WFS using GeoSciML from the institutions' internal digital databases.

 Cookbooks
 ---------------